mabel-dev/opteryx/docs/03 SQL Reference/04 Data Types.md

 `TIMESTAMP` | Combination of date and time.
 `OTHER`     | None of the above or multiple types in the same column.

+!!! note
-> Note<br />OTHER is not a type, it is a catch-all when a type cannot be determined.
+    OTHER is not a type, it is a catch-all when a type cannot be determined.

 ## Casting